-A visit to this part of India requires some planning, for one thing, the north eastern area of India (consisiting of 7 states) is sandwiched between Bangladesh to the south west, Bhutan to the north and Burma to the east making it politically sensitive.
-In addition to an Indian visa, a special areas permit is required for entry into the region with the result that I encountered very few other tourists and from memory no non Indian tourists during my time there.
-There is a strong military presence in the towns and on major roads, numerous checkpoints where encountered.
+A visit to this part of India requires some planning, for one thing, the northeastern area of India (consisting of 7 states) is sandwiched between Bangladesh to the southwest, Bhutan to the north and Burma to the east making it politically sensitive.
+In addition to an Indian visa, a special areas permit is required for entry into the region with the result that I encountered very few other tourists and from memory no non-Indian tourists during my time there.
+There is a strong military presence in the towns and on major roads, numerous checkpoints were encountered.

 The area is subject to monsoonal weather, which we experienced.
 The wet season had started earlier than normal with torrential rain throughout the region causing serious flooding (over a hundred small towns and villages had to be evacuated during my time there) and numerous road washouts which meant some areas that I hoped to visit became impossible.

 This shot was one of several that I took (or at least attempted) of waterbirds on a small lake near the town of Guwahati.
-It took a bit of doing, I was in a small canoe which was constantly moving and rocking, no matter how careful the boatman was, 700mm worth of telephoto lens handheld and bird life which was fairly skittish.
-It was a case of acquire and try and hold focus and get the shot before the bird took flight.
+It took a bit of doing, I was in a small canoe which was constantly moving and rocking, no matter how careful the boatman was, 700mm worth of telephoto lens handheld and birdlife which was fairly skittish.
+It was a case of acquiring and trying to hold focus and get the shot before the bird took flight.
 F8.0 was enough to get me the depth of field necessary and the high shutter speed gave me the best chance of a sharp image given the unavoidable camera and lens movement.

 For more, check out the Assam Wildlife image gallery!